AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

                  + CanonicalizedResource
     ```

-    The [x-log-date](/intl.en-US/Developer Guide/API Reference/Common request headers.md) field is a custom HTTP request header field.
-For more information, see ``.
+    The `x-log-date` field is a custom HTTP request header field.
+For more information, see [Common request headers](/intl.en-US/Developer Guide/API Reference/Common request headers.md).
 If you specify this field in an API request, the value of this field replaces the value of the DATE header field in signature calculation.

     -   The following procedure describes how to construct the CanonicalizedLOGHeaders string:
         1. Convert the names of all HTTP request fields that are prefixed with `x-log` and `x-acs` into lowercase letters.